arsh331/3040/README.md

     >remote_theme: sharu725/online-cv
     >```

 GitHub's build tools work very well until they do not.
-Even in the best-case GitHub's site takes several minutes to show changes which may not be a big problem if you do not intend to make many changes on the website.
+Even in the best-case GitHub's site takes several minutes to show the changes, which may not be a big problem if you do not intend to make many changes on the website.
 However, the whole process starts to slow down the development time and in case GitHub's server is overwhelmed it can take significantly more time to complete the process.
-Therefore, setting up the process on a local machine makes the changes show up instantly and offers a closer look at the processes which work inside the Jekyll website generation.
+Therefore, setting up the process on a local machine makes the changes show up instantly and also offers a closer look at the processes which work inside the Jekyll website generation.

 3. ### Setting up Jekyll for local development